jeffreyrdcs/RDPass-GUI/README.md

 * py-bcrypt
 * pycryptodome

 Versions that I used are listed in requirements.txt.
+Run this command:
-Use pip install -r requirements.txt to install the dependencies.
+    pip install -r requirements.txt to install the dependencies.

+## Usage

+To run:

+    python kivy_rdpass.py

+The password for the "general" database: "1234"

+## Database

+The databases and the configuration files are stored in ./db_storage and ./config_storage, respectively.

+## To-do

+* ~~Add confirm delete message dialog before deleting entry~~
+* ~~Add search bar and search function in the menu~~
+* Need to add a delete database function, currently database can be deleted directly from ./db_storage